-Coral Vita was founded by environmental entrepreneurs driven to solve one of our planet's greatest challenges: saving the reefs that they love.
+Coral Vita was founded by environmental entrepreneurs driven to solve one of our planet's greatest challenges: preserving the reefs we love.
 Our team of business, policy, and science leaders all share a deep passion for protecting coastal ecosystems and communities.

-A lifelong love for the ocean may not be the first thing that comes to mind when meeting someone born and raised in Washington, DC, but it was there that Sam got scuba certified when he was 13-years-old.
-After graduating from Yale College in 2012, he served as the Chief Operating Officer for ELI Africa, a Mauritius-based non-profit.
-There, he helped launch a coral farming project in partnership with the Mauritius Oceanography Institute with funding from the United Nations Development Programme Global Environment Facility.
-He interned for the White House Council on Environmental Quality's Climate Preparedness team, served as a fellow for the Global Island Partnership (GLISPA), and was recognized as one of twenty two ‘Climate Trailblazers’ by the 2018 Global Climate Action Summit.
-Sam is an optimistic DC sports fan, an easy-going rugby player, and a PADI Search & Rescue scuba diver.
+A lifelong love for the ocean may not be the first thing that comes to mind when meeting someone born and raised in Washington, DC, but it was there that Sam got scuba certification when he was 13-years-old.
+After graduating from Yale College, he served as the Chief Operating Officer for the non-profit ELI Africa.
+There, he first experienced coral farming after launching a project in partnership with the Mauritius Oceanography Institute with funding from the United Nations.
+He previously interned for the White House Council on Environmental Quality's Climate Preparedness team, served as a fellow for the Global Island Partnership (GLISPA), and was recognized as one of twenty two ‘Climate Trailblazers’ by the 2018 Global Climate Action Summit.
+Sam is an optimistic DC sports fan, an easy-going rugby player, and a PADI Rescue-certified scuba diver.

 Hailing from Wilmington, North Carolina and being born in the middle of Hurricane Diana, it seems Joe was destined to become a marine biologist.
 From an early age a fascination with marine organisms and ecosystems drove Joe to pursue a career in marine science that has taken him across the globe.
 After obtaining his B.S. in Marine Biology from UNCW, Joe began applying his experience as a lifelong aquarist to the study and aquaculture of corals along with research systems and display aquariums at UNCW’s Center for Marine Science.
 This led him to take a position as the Head of Husbandry for the Curacao Sea Aquarium, where he spearheaded both a policy shift for the facility’s captive husbandry and a major emphasis on education alongside coral and mangrove restoration.
 He served as the Head of Marine Operations and Live Coral Systems for Underwater World Guam, followed by as Marine Park Ranger for the Saba Conservation Foundation.
 There, he helped oversee the 2200 square kilometer Saba Bank undersea platform.
 Although most of Joe’s activities revolve around water, he also has a lifelong love of cooking, jewelry making, gardening, soccer (Vamo River Plate!), and rugby (Hurricanes and Ireland).